-- Receive individual audit reports, together with agreed action plans, throughout the year. - Receive Follow up Review reports detailing the progress made towards implementation of recommendations made in the agreed action plan. - Receive notification if management do not respond to internal audit reports. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report - Receive notification if management have failed to implement any-high priority recommendations at the first follow up or where a no or limited overall assurance opinion review has not been assessed as being substantial or reasonable on follow up, review and the second follow up review. - Opportunity to request an audit report to be taken to the next appropriate Committee at which the relevant Director/designated officer would attend in order to answer any questions that may be raised. - Opportunity to use the audit report as a catalyst to a specific piece of work to be undertaken

-- Receive progress reports, based on the individual audit reports issued within the period. - Receive the annual audit report.
+- Receive individual audit reports, together with agreed action plans, throughout the vear. - Receive Follow up Review reports detailing the progress made towards implementation of recommendations made in the agreed action plan. - Receive notification if management do not respond to internal audit reports. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive notification if management have failed to implement high priority recommendations at follow up or where a no or limited overall assurance opinion review has not been assessed as being substantial or reasonable on follow up.. - Opportunity to request an audit report to be taken to the next appropriate Committee at which the relevant Head of Service / designated officer would attend in order to answer any questions that may be raised. - Opportunity to use the audit report as a catalyst to a specific piece of work to be undertaken - Receive progress reports, based on the individual audit reports issued within the period. - Receive the annual audit report.